FooDeas/raspberrypi-ua-netinst/README.md

 ## Fork Modifications

-In distinction to the base this fork has many changes and improvements.
+This is a of fork of [raspbian-ua-netinst](https://github.com/debian-pi/raspbian-ua-netinst) with many changes and improvements.
 This includes:
  - full featured kernel and bootloader from raspberrypi.org (compatible with apt)
  - more installer customization options
  - ability to install via onboard wireless lan